-- 1. The site/tree topo is approved.
+- 15. The site/tree topo is approved.

-- 2. The drainage plan is approved.
+- 16. The drainage plan is approved.

-- 3. The final house plan is approved.
+- 17. The final house plan is approved.

-- 4. The preliminary colors are approved.
+- 18. The preliminary colors are approved.

-- 5. The stake-out is inspected and approved.
+- 19. The stake-out is inspected and approved.

+- 20. Hose and working hose bib on site.

+- 21. Tracking pad and culvert in place.

+- 22. Silt fence is in place.

-- 6. The Beaufort County Building Permit is received.
+- 23. The Beaufort County Building Permit has been received.

-- 7. The ARC Approval Agreement letter signed by both the owner and the builder of record is received.
+- 24. The ARC Approval Agreement letter signed by both the owner and the builder of record is received.

-- 8. All ARC fees are received.
+- 25. All ARC fees are received.

+- 26. Contractor to provide proof of General Liability and Workers Compensation Insurance.

-F. Enforcement
+Enforcement

-- 1. The ARC has the responsibility of enforcing all architectural and landscaping provisions of the Covenants whether or not they are specifically included herein.
-In the event of a conflict between the Guidelines contained herein and the Covenants the provisions of the Covenants will prevail. - 2.
-Should an architectural or construction violation occur, the ARC has the right to require the owner/builder to stop the work, and to remove and/or alter any improvement in a manner that complies with the standards established by the Covenants or by these Guidelines. - 3.
-The Inspector and/or the Administrator will inform the ARC from time to time of any problems concerning enforcement activities. - 4.
-The ARC will work closely with the CIPOA Property Manager in all areas of mutual interest concerning enforcement. - 5.
+- 27. The ARC has the responsibility of enforcing all architectural and landscaping provisions of the Covenants whether or not they are specifically included herein.
+In the event of a conflict between the Guidelines contained herein and the Covenants the provisions of the Covenants will prevail. - 28.
+Should an architectural or construction violation occur, the ARC has the right to require the owner/builder to stop the work, and to remove and/or alter any improvement in a manner that complies with the standards established by the Covenants or by these Guidelines. - 29.
+The Inspector and/or the Administrator will inform the ARC from time to time of any problems concerning enforcement activities. - 30.
+The ARC will work closely with the CIPOA Property Manager in all areas of mutual interest concerning enforcement. - 31.
 The ARC is authorized to perform any work necessary to bring the construction program into compliance with all requirements including entering the site to perform cleanup or landscaping work.
 All costs incurred in enforcement of the above will be deducted from the Compliance Deposit.
 If the Compliance Deposit is not sufficient to cover the costs incurred, the owner will be billed for any excess and shall be required to submit a new Compliance Deposit in an amount determined by the ARC.

-G. Right to Appeal Decisions by the ARC
+Right to Appeal Decisions by the ARC

 Affected Property Owners shall have the right to appeal decisions of the ARC.
-Such appeal shall be to the CIPOA Board of Directors as outlined in Part Two, Article I, Section 2(i) of the Covenants.
+Such an appeal shall be to the CIPOA Board of Directors as outlined in Part Two, Article I, Section 2(i) of the Covenants.

-H. Changes after Final Approval
+Changes after Final Approval